 The Annabelle Hydrangea is known for its voluptuous white blooms.
 In order to maintain this growth, I suggest using an organic fertilizer that encourages blooms such as Jack's Classic Blossom Booster.
 A well-draining fertilizer will also help to prevent rot and disease.

-How do I mulch Annabelle Shrub?
+How do I mulch Annabelle Shrubs?

 In order to protect your plant's roots from harsh winters, retain moisture, and ward off unwanted and intrusive weeds, it is important to surround your Annabelle Hydrangea will mulch.
 We recommend organic mulch such as a ground hardwood or cypress mulch.
 Using an organic mulch will provide the shrub with additional nutrients as the mulch decomposes, resulting in even more beautiful blooms.
 Make sure you leave about 3 inches of space between the base of the plant and the mulch line so the tree can breathe.
 This will also prevent the roots and stem from becoming waterlogged and risking root rot.

 How do I plant my Annabelle Hydrangea?

 We suggest when planting your newly purchased Annabelle Hydrangea Shrubs plants that you dig a hole twice as wide as the root system, but not deeper.
 Be sure to place your shrub well-drained soil.
 As mentioned early, the grand size of this flowering shrub's blooms can be too much for its supporting branches.
 There are a few ways to combat this: you can plant your hydrangea next to a decorative fence as support, surround the base of your hydrangea with a short wire fence to reinforce the branches as the plant grows, or plant 3 or more hydrangeas together 3 feet apart so that they support each other as they grow.
 If you want to plant multiple hydrangeas but choose not to opt for this last option, plant the shrubs at least 5 or 6 feet apart.
-If the drooping forms too much of a problem, try our Incrediball Hydrangea Shrub, whose stronger limbs can endure the weight.